-I have always been a bit of a New Balance fan and have run several races in their 1400s and had three pairs of the 1080s but these shoes are my favourite so far.
+I’ve always been a bit of a New Balance fan and have run several races in their 1400s and had three pairs of the 1080s but these shoes are my favourite so far.

-I just think they may have made a shoe with the whole package being spot on.
+It seems they may have made a shoe with the whole package being spot on.
 I would highly recommend these shoes.
 I think they really would suit a lot of runners and once you’ve tried them I honestly believe you will just want to keep running in them.